ryankrdh/Springboard-Career-Track/unit22_sql/notes.md

 One-to-one relationship
 A one-to-one relationship in a database occurs when each row in table 1 has only one related row in table 2.
 For example, a department may have only one head manager, a husband — only one wife, an employee — one company car, etc.

+Many-to-many relationship
+A many-to-many relationship occurs when multiple records in one table are related to multiple records in another table.
+For example, products and suppliers: one supplier may deliver one or many products and at the same time, the company may order one product from one or many suppliers.